 - The Archipelbuurt is a neighborhood located between Statenkwartier and Benoordenhout.
 It is less stately and much more inner-city than these two other neighborhoods.
 However, it is also more lively with its neo-renaissance architecture and lovely squares.
+As a result, Archipelbuurt ranked 4th in the “best neighborhoods of The Netherlands” competition in 2022.
 Public transportation to the city center is excellent, but access to the highways is not easy.

 - Bezuidenhout is not as stately as Benoordenhout and is a mixture of single-family houses and apartment blocks.
 However, Bezuidenhout is much more affordable than Benoordenhout.
-Bezuidenhout has excellent public transportation (train) connections to Amsterdam and Rotterdam and easy access to the highways.
-Bezuidenhout is an excellent neighborhood if you have to commute by car.
+Bezuidenhout has excellent public transportation (train) connections to Amsterdam and Rotterdam and easy highway access.
+Bezuidenhout is a superb neighborhood if you have to commute by car.
 Like Benoordenhout, the city center is within biking distance, as is the beach in Scheveningen.

 - Voorschoten is a village north of The Hague and adjacent to Leiden.
 Due to its convenient location and proximity to international schools, many expat families live in Voorschoten and commute to work.
 A major advantage of Voorschoten is its train station providing easy connections to The Hague and Amsterdam.
 You will also enjoy easy access to the highways.
 In addition, Voorschoten is not as expensive as Wassenaar and may be an excellent choice for you because it is a lovely village.